Pronunciation: pro klor PER a zeen

 What is prochlorperazine?

-Prochlorperazine is a phenothiazine (FEEN-oh-THYE-a-zeen) antipsychotic medicine.
+Prochlorperazine is a phenothiazine (FEEN-oh-THYE-a-zeen) antipsychotic medicine that is used to treat anxiety or schizophrenia.

 Prochlorperazine is also used to control severe nausea and vomiting.